hardaker/draft-hardaker-dnsop-nsec3-guidance/README.txt

    recommends that validating resolvers change their behavior with respect to large iteration values.
-Specifically, validating resolver operators and validating resolver software implementers are encouraged to continue evaluating NSEC3 iteration count deployments and lower their default acceptable limits over time.
-Similarly, because treating a high iterations count as insecure leaves zones subject to attack, validating resolver operators and validating
+Specifically, validating resolver operators and validating resolver software implementers are

-Hardaker & Dukhovni     Expires 29 September 2022               [Page 6]
+Hardaker & Dukhovni      Expires 2 October 2022                 [Page 6]

 Internet-Draft                    title                       March 2022

-   resolver software implementers are further encouraged to lower their default and acceptable limit for returning SERVFAIL when processing NSEC3 parameters containing large iteration count values.
+   encouraged to continue evaluating NSEC3 iteration count deployments and lower their default acceptable limits over time.
+Similarly, because treating a high iterations count as insecure leaves zones subject to attack, validating resolver operators and validating resolver software implementers are further encouraged to lower their default and acceptable limit for returning SERVFAIL when processing NSEC3 parameters containing large iteration count values.
 See